JOE LACEY

 I had just begun work as a regular contributor to Crayola Kids Magazine and had a few jobs under my belt.
 Around this time, the magazine stands at bookstores and grocery stores were filled with kids magazines.
 With a pen in hand, I jotted down the names and addresses of the art directors from the magazines I liked.

 Next, I did what every illustrator is told NOT to do.
 I went home, folded an 8.5" x 11" color photocopy of an activity page I had done for another magazine and stuffed it into a white envelope with nothing more than the addresses on the outside and my name on the inside.
 When doing promotional mailers, artists should, for the most part, always send postcards.
-Art directors don't want to waist time opening envelopes.
+Art directors don't want to waste time opening envelopes.
 Most of the time they never even look at your post cards!

 One week later, I get a phone call from the art director at Sesame Street Magazine in New York City.
 I was expecting to be commissioned for a small spot illustration or some supporting art, not a full two-page spread.
 Not a bad return on investment for a stamp and envelope!
 My contract arrived with the most whimsical cover letter: